stackery/php-lambda-layer/README.md

 Ever wanted to run PHP websites in AWS Lambda?
 It's your lucky day!
 This Lambda Runtime Layer runs the [PHP 7.1 webserver](http://php.net/manual/en/features.commandline.webserver.php) in response to [AWS API Gateway](https://aws.amazon.com/api-gateway/) requests.

+And, if you're looking for a great way to build serverless apps of all kinds, be sure to check out [Stackery](https://stackery.io)!

 This is an early iteration of the PHP runtime Layer which is not yet ready for production.
 Please feel free to use this Layer to learn about the Lambda Layers feature and begin experimenting with PHP functions.
 We welcome feedback and stay tuned for the production-ready version coming soon.

 ## Current Layer Version ARN